wordofwarning/wordofwarning.org/current/2025-worksahead/index.md

 What does it mean to be held, to be nurtured, to be known?<br>Part-story, part-discovery, part-surrender: an investigation into touch and regression.<br>
 This work unpacks the strange contradiction of being a fully grown adult who is still learning how to 'thrive'.

-Martha is a northern-born spoken word & performance artist.
+Martha is a northern-born spoken word and performance artist.

 #### Entry
 Pay What You Decide: £15/£10/£5/£0.

 Tickets: will be available <a href="https://contactmcr.com" target="_blank">online via Contact</a> in mid-April.

-Times: Thursday 15 & Friday 16 May 2025, 7.30pm each night (a double bill with an interval, ends *about* 9pm).
+Times: Thursday 15 May and Friday 16 May 2025, 7.30pm each night (a double bill with an interval, ends *about* 9pm).

 Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester M15 6JA.